 • "Total nonperforming assets and troubled debt restructurings to total assets (less PPP loans)" is defined as the sum of nonperforming assets and troubled debt restructurings divided by total assets minus PPP loans.
 The most directly comparable GAAP financial measure is the sum of nonperforming assets and troubled debt restructurings to total assets.
 We believe this measure is important because we believe that PPP loans will not be included in nonperforming assets or troubled debt restructurings since PPP loans are 100% guaranteed by the SBA.
-We believe that the non-GAAP measure more accurately discloses the proportion of nonperforming assets and troubled debt restructurings to total assets.
+We believe that the non-GAAP measure more accurately discloses the proportion of nonperforming assets and troubled debt restructurings to total assets consistently with periods prior to the presence of PPP loans.